 Compose and send a push notification, and receive it on your mobile device.
 We'll try out a few features along the way, too.

-- Open the 1st Flight project from the dashboard, then click the Create button, and select the Message workflow.
+- Open the 1st Flight project from the dashboard, then click the Create button, and select Message.

 - Select the radio button for All Users, then click Content in the progress header.